yujungcheng/lab-kubernetes/external-loadbalancer/README.md

 kubectl expose deployment hello-world --type=NodePort --target-port=8080 --port=80 --protocol=TCP --external-ip=192.168.1.100 --name=hello-world
 ```

+Its not necessary to set "external IP" to the service as long as load balancer is able to routes traffic to the cluster nodes.

 ### haporxy config
 Add config in /etc/haproxy.cfg and run "systemctl reload haproxy"
 ```